Multiple Time-Frame Analysis

 This group holds on to their trades for a few days to a week.
 With aim to make a big number of pips profit, 100 to 400 pips.

-Swing trader using 1 H chart wants to go short, checks 4 hour chart, which looks like the example shown below, since 4 hour highlights the trend is moving down, then decides from the analysis it is ok to sell.
+Swing trader using 1 hour chart wants to go short, checks 4 hour trading chart, which looks like the oil example shown below, since 4 hour shows the oil trend is going down, then decides from this analysis it's ok to sell.

 Position traders